-After you are done with the configuration it is time to start the import of users in Xink Cloud to the local settings database.
+After you are done with the configuration it is time to import users in Xink Cloud to the local SQL database (LgdaUsers table).

 It is necessary to run in the context of an AD user with those permissions because the Xink Exchange Connector needs to look up the SAMAccountName in your Active Directory.
 If it cannot look up the SAMAccountName in Active Directory it will not work.

 Note that Xink Exchange Connector will always overwrite whatever is in the local database with data is imported from Xink Cloud.

 The Status Monitor will show you all users imported from Xink Cloud.

 If there are only a few errors and most users were imported successfully, it is probably not a problem.